sumapn/Hermony/README.md

-This is chating tool by using Flask Server .
+This is a tool between User and the Gemini AI using Flask server.
-It runs on the local port 10000.
+Run the code on terminal
-Run the code FlaskServer.pyApp.Py by using the command pipenv run FlaskServer.pyApp.py open the browser on port 10000 .
+open the browser at 10000 port to see the chat
-Chat windown pops up .
+The Ai name is Clara